 Queen Street east of Spadina, the Noble Block on the left-hand side of the photo.

-The Black Bull Tavern, at Queen and Soho streets, was established in 1822 as a modest wood-frame two-storey building.
+The Black Bull Tavern, at Queen and Soho streets, established in 1822 as a modest wood-frame two-storey building.
 The Mansard roof was added in 1861, and the tavern was bricked over in 1910.

-The Nobel Block – the nine shops, three-storeys in height, were constructed in 1888.
+The Nobel Block – nine shops, three-storeys in height, constructed in 1888.
 The bricks of these buildings are pale pink in colour.
 The two buildings with orange-brown brick were built several years later.